-- Agendas and meeting material will be posted online and at a designated public location by the Chair or their designee in advance of each Committee meeting in compliance with the Brown Act and with support from Probation staff support. - Meeting Minutes will be recorded by the Probation staff, approved at the subsequent meeting by the Committee, and posted online in compliance with the Brown Act.
+- Agendas and meeting material will be posted online and at a designated public location by the Chair or their designee in advance of each Committee meeting in compliance with the Brown Act and with support from Probation staff support. - Meeting Minutes will be recorded by the Probation staff, approved at the subsequent meeting by the Committee, and posted online in compliance with the Brown Act. - In accordance with the Brown Act JJCC members will not deliberate on action in the absence of a quorum, and all deliberations will occur in an open public meeting. - Plans falling under the JJCC's purview will be communicated by the Probation Department to the: - County Board of Supervisors,

-- Plans falling under the JJCC's purview will be communicated by the Probation Department to the: - County Board of Supervisors, - o Office of Youth and Community Restoration, or - o Any other mandated State or Federal oversight bodies. - Plans will be posted publicly on Probation's website.
+- o Office of Youth and Community Restoration, or - o Any other mandated State or Federal oversight bodies. - Plans will be posted publicly on Probation's website.